franchsli/whatsapp_clone_django/README.md

 ## Improvements

+- Restric chat views (check if the request method is the correct one if not, raise an error.)
 - Test if edit/delete contact and delete chat works in any case.
 **IMPLEMENT**
 READ THE CHATGPT Django Channels Websocket chat for IMPORTANT improvement.